-From a very young age, the aesthetic and muscular physicists of some comic book heroes caught my attention, I admired and hoped one day to resemble the register of a muscular, aesthetic and visibly defined body.
+Since I was very young, the aesthetic and muscular physiques of some comic book heroes caught my attention, I admired a lot and aspired to one day be able to resemble the register of a muscular, aesthetic body with visible definition.

-However over time I grew up and at a certain point I felt I could start taking the first steps to improve my physique, making it similar to some aesthetic references that I already had at the time.
+However over time I grew and at a certain point I felt that I could start taking the first steps to improve my physique, making it similar to some aesthetic references I already had at the time.

-When I entered high school I met a colleague who was already training and decided to start training with him, but it was a year later, in 2011 just turning 17 that I really started training seriously.
+When I started high school I met a colleague who was already training and I decided to start training with him, but it was a year later, in 2011 just turned 17, that I really started training in earnest.

-I enrolled in a gym near my school and started to dedicate myself and focus in order to enhance my results, researching more and more about training, food and supplementation, trying to gather the maximum knowledge from different sources of information.
+I signed up at a gym close to my school and started to dedicate myself and focus on trying to maximize my results, researching more and more about training, nutrition and supplementation, trying to gather as much knowledge as possible from different sources. of information.

-I was testing the trial / error method in order to achieve the desired physical shape and over time I became more and more demanding with myself, always raising the bar to higher levels, always looking for new challenges and imposing new goals of in order to get close to the shape you wanted.
+I was testing the trial/error method in order to achieve the desired physical shape and over time I became more and more demanding with myself, always raising the bar to higher levels, always looking for new challenges and imposing new goals of way to get close to the shape you wanted.

 What made you want to compete?

-I think what led me to compete was the fact that I like and take this lifestyle so seriously, to always seek more within this medium, both in terms of information and results, hence the competition fascinates me.
+I think that what led me to compete was the fact that I like and take this lifestyle so seriously, to always look for more within this medium, both in terms of information and results, that's why competition fascinates me.

-It is not only for the simple fact of competing against other athletes, but also for the curiosity of living and knowing how to prepare, being able to learn and get to know our body better during this process and extract the maximum information from that experience.
+It's not just for the simple fact of competing against other athletes, but also for the curiosity of living and knowing how to prepare, being able to learn and get to know our body better during this process and extracting as much information as possible from that experience.

-Another reason why I decided to compete in the Men’s Physique category was because I thought that my body had some lines that fit the category’s pattern, the form of presentation on stage and the whole concept of this new aspect of bodybuilding fascinated me by fact that it is a category very focused on aesthetics, balance and harmony of the male body.
+Another of the reasons why I decided to compete in the Men's Physique category was because I thought my body had some lines that fit the standard of the category, the way of presentation on stage and the whole concept of this new aspect of bodybuilding fascinated me. me for the fact that it is a category very focused on the aesthetics, balance and harmony of the male body.

 What kind of food do you follow?

-My diet varies according to the phase and the physical condition in which I find myself, in any case I will leave here a little of what is my day-to-day in terms of food, stressing that I never miss a meal and leave space for one. once a week for a free meal when I am off-season.
+My diet varies according to the phase and physical condition in which I find myself, in any case I will leave here a little of my daily life in terms of food, stressing that I never miss any meal and leave space for one once a week for a free meal when I find myself in the off-season.

 - Meal 1